s-d-a/DCS-ExportScripts/README.md

 - UH-1H
 - all Flaming Cliffs aircrafts

-Compatible with DCS World 1.5.8 and DCS World 2.5.0
+Compatible with DCS World 2.5.2 and BETA version

 # Wiki
 ---